Whether you got a nice bonus at work, an unexpected inheritance, or sold something of value, coming into some extra cash can be an awesome thing.

 A general rule of thumb is to keep three to six month of fixed expenses in cash as an emergency fund.
 Two-income households may be able to protect themselves with three months of savings.
 If you’re single, however, you may want to aim closer to having six months of living expenses saved up.

-Consider keeping your emergency fund in a separate high-yield savings account, such as a money market account, online saving account, or a cash management account.
+Consider keeping your emergency fund in a separate high-yield savings account, such as a money market account, online saving account, or a checking and savings account.

 These options typically offer higher interest rates than a standard savings account, yet allow you to access the money when you need it.